What it does: Trains data visualisation and analytics experts

 We give our students a deep understanding of how to store, manage, prepare and visualise data using fast growing technologies, as well as teach them the people and management skills they need for the workplace.

 Once trained, graduates of the Data School are available for multiple industry placements at clients that cut across a range of sectors and industries.
-A new class of consultantsbecome available each March, July and November.
+A new class of consultants become available each April, August and December.